 Azerbaijan is rebuilding its roadway system.
 Although the newer sections of the road system are a marked improvement, the older sections are poorly constructed and poorly lighted.
 There are unfinished road sections that are extremely dangerous due to lack of proper construction and hazard signage.

 Throughout Azerbaijan, traffic police enforce traffic laws inconsistently, and routine traffic stops are common.
 If stopped, drivers should have all required documents with them, including passport or local registration documents, driver’s license, vehicle registration documents, and proof of insurance.
-Talking on the cell phone while driving carries a fine of AZN 50 (about $64 USD).
-Driving under the influence carries a fine of AZN 80-100 (about $102-$128 USD) and 5 points.
-If you get 10 points in one year, the fine is AZN 120-150 AZN (about $153-$191 USD) and 2 years’ suspension of license.
+Talking on a cell phone while driving carries a fine of AZN 50 ($64 USD).
+Driving under the influence carries a fine of AZN 80-100 ($102-$128 USD) and 5 points.
+If you get 10 points in one year, the fine is AZN 120-150 AZN ($153-$191 USD) and 2 years’ suspension of your driver’s license.

-Most taxis in Baku are neither metered nor regulated.
+Most taxis in Baku are unregulated and not metered.
 Older Russian-produced cars used as private taxis are widely regarded as unsafe.
 Visitors must negotiate the fare before entering a taxi.
-Recently, a fleet of new, London-style taxis have been deployed in Baku.
+A fleet of new, London-style, purple taxis was deployed in Baku two years ago.
 They are metered and can be found near most places catering to tourists.

-AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Azerbaijan, the U.S. Federal Aviation Administration (FAA) has not assessed the Government of Azerbaijan’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
+AVIATION SAFETY OVERSIGHT: The Federal Aviation Administration (FAA) has assessed the government of Azerbaijan’s State Civil Aviation Administration is in compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.